sarah2244-4/science-revision-quiz/README.md

     - I also refreshed the browser to check the questions were different each time to ensure shuffling was working.
 - Changing `currentQuestionIndex` to above 1 didn't change the question displayed when tested in the `newGame()` function.
     - When this was moved above the `generateQuestions(numberOfQuestions)` this changed the question index displayed.
-- Below 784px the well done message spilled out of the container
+- Below 768px the well done message spilled out of the container
-    - Added media query to make message container larger
+    - Added media query to make message container larger and change padding
 - Below 486px the bottom choice and continue button overlapped
     - Added in media query to bring the game container higher on the screen
+- Below 768px the longer question answer spilled out of the game container and overlapped the continue button
+    - Added media query to change font size

 #### Testing User Stories